cloudeteer/meetup/README.md

 MeetUp Code Repository

 Here you can find all of the example code used during our meetups.
-Recordings of our meetups will be made available on our [YoutTube Channel](https://www.youtube.com/channel/UC7RDLVNX8r65PQppWNTn3yA).
+Recordings of our meetups will be made available on our [YouTube Channel](https://www.youtube.com/channel/UC7RDLVNX8r65PQppWNTn3yA).

 ## Schedule